 – regular checkups at the cardiologist

 – regular ECVO eye tests

-– genetic tests on AMS, AN, FN, pcrdPRA, EIC, PFK (We didn’t have all our dogs PFK tested because in fact it’s not a breed problem and we don’t know of even one dog who is a carrier, let alone affected.)
+– genetic tests for AMS, AN, FN, pcrdPRA, EIC, and PFK.
+(Note: We didn’t have all our dogs tested for PFK because in fact it’s not a breed problem and we don’t know of even one dog who is a carrier, let alone affected.)